micahvandegrift/micahvandegrift.github.io/CV.md

 *Blog post*.
 https://micahvandegrift.wordpress.com/2013/08/15/ahagate-in-retrospect/

+[THATCamp ACRL2013](http://acrl2013.thatcamp.org/).
+Primary organizer and session facilitator for the first THATCamp at an ACRL conference.

 DIY Library Culture and the Academy.
 Ford, E., Leeder, K., Dorney, E., & **Vandegrift, M.** Panel presented at the *Association of College and Research Libraries*, Indianapolis. *In the Library with the Lead Pipe*.